drevops/vortex/.drevops/docs/content/introduction/faqs.md

 becomes dependent on BLT.
 DrevOps is a project template, which means that you can override anything and everything in it.
 The code is all yours.

+BLT also abstracts (wraps) tooling into own commands.
+DrevOps encourages the use of tools the way it was designed.

+DrevOps does provide an Ahoy command file to wrap some the tools to use locally, but you do not have to use it.

 ## I do not like some of the decisions made in DrevOps.
 Can I change them?

 Yes, you can change anything you want.
 DrevOps is a project template, which